Efficient Personalization of Generative Models via Optimal Experimental Design: Appendix: Proofs, Derivations and Further Results

 \subsection{Detailed Theoretical Guarantees}

-The Convex-RL optimization phase (Algorithm \ref{alg:ed_pbrl}, lines 13-24) employs the Frank-Wolfe algorithm (also known as the conditional gradient method) over the convex polytope of valid state-action visitation measures \cite{puterman2014markov, frank1956algorithm, jaggi2013revisiting}.
-The inclusion of an exact line search for the step size $\alpha_n$ is a standard variant of the Frank-Wolfe algorithm.
+The Convex-RL optimization phase (Alg. \ref{alg:ed_pbrl}, lines 13-24) employs the Frank-Wolfe (conditional gradient) method over the convex polytope of valid state-action visitation measures \cite{puterman2014markov, frank1956algorithm, pmlr-v28-jaggi13}.
+The exact line search for the step size $\alpha_n$ is a standard Frank-Wolfe variant.